 - Frame by frame animation of characters, objects, intro and the different cut scenes in the vein of classic animation style.

 A variety of animated characters with different stories that you will discover throughout the game are waiting in the Hotel Hyperion.
-Let’s meet the main cast:
+Let’s meet our main couple:

 Cherry.
 Sweet, fun and positive, this is the way we could define Cherry, the protagonist of the game and the one the player will control.
-Our regular damsel in distress in all her past adventures with Fleish, will now have to rescue her love from the clutches of the evil Mr Mintz, and discover what is her true role in Toonville’s universe.
+Our regular damsel in distress in all her past adventures with Fleish, will now have to rescue her love from the clutches of the evil Mr. Mallow, and discover what is her true role in Toonville’s universe.

 Someone once said that since the advent of sound, music was an additional companion for the cartoons.
 That’s why the soundtrack of Hankins Studio, a recording studio specializing in sound design and music production, is the best companion of the Fleish & Cherry adventures.